Chapter 4 : 4- A List of the Damned

 The rest of the day was, like the past few weeks, a nightmare and it wasn’t helped by yet another meeting with an angrier version of Terry Hetlim who had somehow found out about the kidnap and demanded yet even more protection for the Quidditch finals tomorrow.

-After an hour and a half of persuading Hetlim that they would in fact have more protection; which both Naomi and Emily seemed unnaturally cheerful about as they finally had their first stadium patrol, and Harry even promised that he himself would be on stadium patrol.
+After an hour and a half of persuading Hetlim that they would in fact have more protection; a fact that both Naomi and Emily seemed unnaturally cheerful about as they finally had their first stadium patrol, and Harry even promising that he himself would be on stadium patrol, the Head of Games and Sports finally left satisfied.
 Then, there was three hours of trying to track down what very few Death Eaters were left, which was no easier than any other time they did it, and other people who might be suspicious for the kidnap of Lucius Malfoy.
 This was shortly followed by an extra hour of finding a safe house for the rest of the Malfoys to reside in while the Manor went under Ministry control, searched thoroughly for any more clues and house elf’s taken in for questioning.